hajschroeder/volunteers/README.md

 * Bundle the gems by typing 'gem bundle install'.
 This will also install Sinatra to the project
 * Open a new terminal and from the root directory of the project type 'ruby app.rb'
 * In the browser navigate to 'localhost:4567'
-* From there you may access the application and start adding, deleting, and editing words and their definitions.
+* From there you may access the application and start adding, deleting, and editing projects and their volunteers.
 ___

 ## Known Bugs
-There are currently several routing errors.
+There are currently two failing tests.
-* the patch method for updating a project name returns an undefined method error for 'update'.
+* the patch method for updating a project name returns an undefined method error for 'has_key?'.
 This is likely due to a syntax or spelling error somewhere
 * Users can successfully create a project, although the test fails.